 Consistent with the Transportation Asset Management Plan and the State Highway System Management Plan, Caltrans shall establish a transparent selection process to select quality eligible projects for each SHOPP document.
 Each eligible project's planned project outputs must be identified and be consistent with the Transportation Asset Management Plan.
-Stakeholder input should be considered when selecting projects for the SHOPP document.
+Input from diverse partners, stakeholders, and the public should be considered when selecting projects for the SHOPP document.
+The Project Initiation Document for any new project proposed for programming in the SHOPP shall be made available to the public.